Russian River Estuary Management Project

 Biological and Water Quality Monitoring, 1996-2000

 Sonoma Water evaluated the impact of artificially breaching the sandbar at the mouth of the Russian River on water quality, pinnipeds, nekton, and fisheries from 1996 through 2000.
-Monitoring included continuous sampling and observations before, during, and following sandbar breaching.
+Monitoring included continuous sampling and observations before, during and following sandbar breaching.

-This monitoring evaluates the distribution and abundance of aquatic species in the Russian River Estuary during late spring through early fall beginning in 2003.
+This monitoring evaluates the distribution and abundance of aquatic species in the Russian River estuary during late spring through early fall beginning in 2003.
 Over 50 fish species have been inventoried, including juvenile steelhead and Chinook salmon.
-Also, juvenile Dungeness crab rear in the Estuary.
+Also, juvenile Dungeness crab rear in the estuary.
 This monitoring effort has since been incorporated into the current sandbar breaching monitoring plan.

-Hydrography of the Russian River Estuary: 2009-2011
+Hydrography of the Russian River estuary: 2009-2011

 This report, compiled by John Largier & Dane Behrens, Bodega Marine Laboratory, University of California Davis, is preceded by a data report (Behrens & Largier 2010), in which all field data are plotted and details are provided on instrument deployments.
 In this report, core sections address (i) water budget and seepage analysis, (ii) tidal and diurnal currents, (iii) hydrographic structure – salinity, temperature, dissolved oxygen, (iv) stratification and water column stability, (v) salt and dissolved oxygen budgets.